Mad-Ax/ScalerController/README.md

 Rear floodlight - a bright lamp that shines out the back of the truck, can be toggled on and off via a 2-way switch on the controller

-- Floodlight will use a PWM pin
+- ✔Floodlight will use a PWM pin
-- There will be a setting value for floodlight intensity
+- ✔There will be a setting value for floodlight intensity
-- When the switch is down, the floodlight will be on
+- ✔When the switch is down, the floodlight will be on
-- When the switch is up, the floodlight will be off
+- ✔When the switch is up, the floodlight will be off

 ### Version 0.0.8

-Switch Off (pass-thru) - when a 2-way switch inside the truck is on the open position, the controller will revert to pass-thru mode
+Switch Off (pass-thru) - when a 2-way switch inside the truck is in the open position, the controller will revert to pass-thru mode

 - When the switch is closed, all functionality from previous versions works as expected
 - When the switch is open, the inputted throttle and steering channel data is output unchanged to the ESC and steering servo